OutSystems/docs-odc/src/eap/architecture/identity.md

 The Identity Service is built on JSON Web Token (JWT) technology, an open standard the Identity Service uses to define identity information as a JSON object.
 The key benefits of this technology include:

 * JWTs are cryptographically signed using a public/private key pair which safeguards them from being modified by an attacker and ensures their authenticity.
-* JWTs are self-contained, meaning they're quick to verify as they don't require a server database lookup.
+* JWTs are self-contained, meaning they're quick to validate as they don't require a server database lookup.
 This means quick access to the Platform services and apps.

 The Identity Service follows the OIDC standard, an identity layer built on top of the OAuth 2 protocol.